-Our “Review of ‘West:’” which having been on Amazon FOR MANY MONTHS was later removed, we think, by Jim Perrin: “Jac’s sisters believe that Jim Perrin wrote his book ‘West: A Journey Through The Landscapes Of Loss’ on at least one dishonest premise – that is, his relationship with our sister Jac (Jacquetta).
-He claimed, falsely as we can prove, that she was his ‘lover, wife and friend of forty years’, and we in our blog ‘Jacssisters’ are explaining how things really were.
+‘Jac’s sisters believe that Jim Perrin wrote his book ‘West: A Journey Through The Landscapes Of Loss’ on at least one dishonest premise — that is, his relationship with our sister Jac (Jacquetta).
+He claimed falsely, as we can prove, that she was his ‘lover, wife and friend of forty years’, and we in our blog ‘Jacssisters’ are explaining how things really were.
 Please do read it if you wish to discover the truth about Jim Perrin’s relationship with our sister.

 * * * * *

-In response to our blog ‘jacssisters’ and to the reviews and comments we had posted on Amazon, for example those mentioned above and later, others, in which we had written in great detail of our suspicions of Jim Perrin, ‘Mac’ wrote a comment of his own, as well as a review, on 3/2/11.
+In response to the posts on our site ‘jacssisters’, and to the reviews and comments we had posted on Amazon, for example those mentioned above as well as others later in which we had written in great detail of our suspicions of Jim Perrin, ‘Mac’ wrote a comment of his own, as well as a review, on 3/2/11.

 One of ours did stay up, for a considerable time, the one quoted above.
 It was used on the hard-back thread, paper-back thread and also, to our surprise, the ‘kindle’ thread.
 However this too has now been spirited away.